-The 25Hz Level control adjusts the level between 20 and 30Hz by $\pm 12$ dB.
-25Hz is a frequency where peaks and dips of different amplitudes often manifest in real environments.
-This setting is dependent on room size, configuration and personal preference.
+The 25Hz Level knob significantly adjusts the level between 20 and 30Hz by $\pm 12$ dB.
+This is an area where peaks and dips of different amplitudes often manifest in real environments.
+This setting is dependent on room size and construction, system configuration and personal preference.